LibreCAD/LibreCAD/ChangeLogs/RELATIVE_POINT_ETC_README.md

 Now switching tab or creation of new drawing finishes current active action, so no confusion by action that is active in other tab.

 ### Selection in selection widget
 Selected entities count/length is updated on layer hiding/displaying to reflect only visible selected entities.

+### Keyboard Shortcuts Editing - UI
+Now the user may assign keyboard shortcuts to actions via UI  - using Keyboard Shortcuts options dialog.

+### Keyboard Shortcuts in options tooltips
+An option was added to Application Preferences dialog that allows to control whether keyboard shortcuts should be shown as part of the action's tooltip or not.

 ### Implementation notes
 The existing code base (for actions) historically contains lots of code duplications and is quite redundant.